 Lynda.com offers several classes on 3D printing.
 Visit the library’s Research page and use your library card to set up an account and start learning at your own pace.

-- TinkerCAD is a free, web-based program.
+TinkerCAD is a free, web-based program that teaches you how to create 3D designs such as keychains and cookie cutters.
 It works best in Google Chrome (v.
 10 or newer) and Firefox (v.
 4 or newer).
 Find it at tinkercad.com.